Evaluating candidate skill and fit in the third round of interviews

-- According to you what is the best part of your work that you enjoy doing every day?
+- According to you, what is the best part of your work that you enjoy doing every day?

 How to assess answers in a third round interview?

-- Candidates making it to the third round of interview are already assessed for the essential skills.
+- Candidates making it to the third round of interviews are already assessed for the essential skills.
 Use this round to find out if they are keen to work with your company.
 Candidates who show interest when talking about their objectives and responsibilities are more likely to be associated with your company for a long time.

 - Check how well the candidates can fit into your company culture.
 You need hard skills and knowledge to carry out daily duties, but also look for candidates who can work well in a team, respect the code of conduct and can adjust to your working style.